 The King of Cartoons was originally played by Gilbert Lewis, but William H. Marshall, best known for playing "Blacula" in the 1970s, replaced him after the first season.
 Marshall died in 2003 at the age of 78.

 One of Jimmy Smits' first roles was that of a repairman who comes to fix the robot Conky in a 1989 episode titled "Conky's Breakdown."

 Smits went on to fame with the TV series "L.A.
 Law," "NYPD Blue" and "The West Wing."
 He also played serial killer Dexter Morgan's sidekick during the third season of "Dexter."
-His legal drama "Outlaw" (pictured), was canceled after seven episodes in 2010, but he joined the cast of "Sons of Anarchy" as high-level pimp Nero Padilla for the last three seasons from 2012 to 2014.
+His legal drama "Outlaw" was canceled after seven episodes in 2010, but he joined the cast of "Sons of Anarchy" as high-level pimp Nero Padilla for the last three seasons from 2012 to 2014.

 A young Natasha Lyonne appeared in the first season of the show as Opal, one of three kids known as "The Playhouse Gang."
 Lyonne went on to star in such movies as "Slums of Beverly Hills," "Detroit Rock City" and the first two "American Pie" movies.
 Her recent credits include a brief reprisal of her "American Pie" character in 2012's "American Reunion" and indie movies such as 2013's "G.B.F.," "Clutter," "7E" and "Loitering with Intent."
 Since 2013, she's been a regular on the Netflix sitcom "Orange is the New Black."